simonwardjones/simonwardjones.co.uk/content/posts/linear_regression.md

 \end{bmatrix}\\
 {{</formula>}}

-From this (I hope you can convince yourself) we can write
+From this (I hope you can convince yourself, assuming you know matrix multiplication) we can write
 {{<formula class="responsive-math">}}
 \begin{align}
 \nabla_{\boldsymbol{\beta}} J